Updated: Nov 3, 2022

 Do not be deceived: bad company corrupts good morals

 There are many ways in which an illicit payment can be hidden.
 Procurement corruption can take many forms where it has been agreed to facilitate the award of a contract, the bribe payment can happen before or at the time of award, can be given from the profits during the lifetime of the contract, that can include an agreed percentage of the contract value.

-In organisations where there are consistent urgent requirements and short deadlines for goods, works or services to be provided it becomes much easier for individuals to request a bribe because there is always pressure on an organisation to relax the procurement controls and direct award contracts rather than tender the work to speed up the process.
+Do you consider how to prevent corruption in procurement?
+In organisations where there are consistent urgent requirements or short deadlines for goods, works or services to be provided it becomes much easier for individuals to request a bribe because there is always pressure on an organisation to relax the procurement controls and introduce direct award contracts rather than tender the work to speed up the process.